Morning Glory Varieties: 17 Types of Morning Glories

 A half-hardy annual, this climber is easy to grow.
 It’s the perfect choice if you want a great color contrast with your other flowers.
 It can grow up to 8 feet tall, so it’s not quite as large as different varieties.

-Chocolate Rose Silk
+Chocolate

-The chocolate rose silk variety is one of the more subdued morning glories.
+The chocolate variety is one of the more subdued morning glories.
 Its mauve flowers and tri-lobe leaves aren’t as showy as some of the others, but the white picotee edge and 5-6 inch blooms still make it a great addition to a garden.

 This twining annual is a rare variety, so you won’t see it too often.
 It’s also easy to grow and can reach heights of 14 feet.
 However, it’s not terribly prolific, so this is a good option if you want to avoid bringing in an invasive plant.